 Shop Old Models When New Models Arrive

 Unless you’re really committed to owning the latest and greatest model of the car you want, then there’s no need to shop for next year’s model, which is usually released the year prior.
-Instead, try shopping for the current year’s model right before or right when the newer models arrive on the lot.
+Instead, try shopping for the current year’s model right before or right when the newer models arrive at the lot.
 There’s always pressure to move old models to make room for newer models, which typically arrive in the spring and summer.

 Another trick you can try is when you’re at the dealership, take a look at the details on the paperwork attached to a new car.
 You’ll notice a manufactured date, usually simply listed as “date.”
 The older that date, the more motivated a salesperson will be to move it off the lot.